prisma/prisma1/docs/04-Reference/04-GraphQL-API/03-Mutation-API.md

 Note that the returned object contains a `data` key, which in turn contains the `number` field that was specified in the `RandomNumberPayload` in the SDL document.
 [Error handling](!alias-quawa7aed0) works similarly to other Graphcool Functions, if an object containing the `error` key is returned.

-## Working with files
+## Working with files (only for [legacy Console projects](!alias-aemieb1aev))

-To interact with the [file API](!alias-eer4wiang0) of the platform, you can create, rename or delete files through queries and mutations that are exposed in the Simple API.
+To interact with the [File API](!alias-eer4wiang0) of the platform, you can create, rename or delete files through queries and mutations that are exposed in the Simple API.

 ### Uploading files

 Uploading files with a GraphQL mutation is not supported yet.
-For now, use [the File API directly](!alias-eer4wiang0) to upload files.
+For now, use the [File API](!alias-eer4wiang0) directly to upload files.

 ### Reading meta information of files